AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 ## Requirements {#requirements}

-Make sure that you have reviewed the previous document in the AEM Headless Developer Journey, [Getting Started with AEM Headless as a Cloud Service](getting-started) making sure you:
+Before you continue with this document, ensure that you have reviewed the previous document in the AEM Headless Developer Journey, [Getting Started with AEM Headless as a Cloud Service](getting-started) making sure you:

 * Fulfill the listed requirements
 * Consider your integration level
+* Have considered your own project definition including scope, roles, and performance

 ## Planning for Success {#planning-for-success}

 To start your first AEM headless project you need to ensure you have a content model that will support the personalization and updates you want to make across all your channels.
 You also want to make sure you have a proper development environment set up if you are building a client-side application so you can test your client against API calls to AEM as a Cloud Service.

-### Defining the content models and APIs {#defining-models}
+### Defining Content Models and APIs {#defining-models}

 You want to drive a consistent experience and manage personalized campaigns across channels, so you can look at each individual channel and surface as its own distinct content structure to deliver to.
 However having each channel have its own content model will be challenging to maintain.